 Data security is important.
 We want to make sure you understand where your data goes when you use Appian document extraction features.
 Document extraction provides data privacy and protection because it secures your data with Appian as well as Google Cloud.

 This page describes how your data moves within Appian, as well as how it moves between Appian and Google Cloud, if you choose Google to extract your document data.

 Appian provides built-in document extraction services for most documents and data types.
 If you choose to use Appian as your document extraction vendor, your data stays entirely within Appian Cloud.
 Appian does not access customer's business data and has a strong security, privacy, and compliance posture.
 Visit the Appian Trust Center for more details.

 If you choose to use Google for document extraction, refer to the next section to understand how your data is secured.

-Security considerations during setup apply only to Appian AI customers.
-If you're using document extraction with a Google Cloud Platform project you purchased separately, your configuration and security may be different.
+If you're using document extraction with a Google Cloud Platform project, your configuration and security may be different.